 Sydnee: But the other thing that you could say is like... rap and hip-hop is a very American music art form, you know what I mean?
-And so you could-that would be another great way to represent our country in something that is true to us and, like, you know... our culture.
+And so you could-

+Sydnee: That would be another great way to represent our country in something that is true to us and like... you know... our culture.

-Rileigh: We could send-we could send Taylor Swift.
+Rileigh: We could send Taylor Swift.